isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 In [ASLR]({% link _posts/2017-10-20-aslr.md %}) we have had a look on the Trend Micro binary on MacOS and found that it is running as root, and with ASLR off.
 That means we have a privileged process that is being loaded at a fixed address, and that process is parsing random user generated data in order to scan it for viruses.
 If we manage to find a bug in that code, we have a way to make this privileged process do our bidding – by simply putting a special file into a directory that is being scanned by the virus scanner.

-Because that process is at the same, fixed address on every machine running that OS version and Trendmicro version – that is, our bug works the same way on every single machine with these properties.
+Because ASLR is off, that antivirus process is at the same, fixed address on every machine running the same OS version and Trendmicro version.
+This means: our bug works the same way on every single machine with these properties.
 We basically control the entire fleet of machines at once.

 Such thoughts are not hypothetical problems.
 Let's have a look at another enterprise security product and how that works, for real.

 ## Websense DLP is installed and it is Python

 So yesterday morning when I came to work, my Macbook Air had crashed.

 On Reboot, the jamf installed a bunch of patches and new stuff.
-I ran the usual fast [AIDE](https://aide.github.io/) check I do every morning, and found a bunch of modified files, among them WebSense DLP as announced by Corporate a while ago.
+I ran the usual fast [AIDE](https://aide.github.io/) check I do every morning, and found a bunch of modified system files, among them WebSense DLP as announced by Corporate a while ago.

 I found a bunch of files in `/Library/Application Support/Websense Endpoint` and was immediately fascinated, because apparently this installs a complete version of Python 2.5.